 Outpatient care offers a step down from detox or inpatient treatment centers.
 By utilizing a flexible treatment schedule and several levels of Outpatient care, clients at Twelve South Recovery are able to make a smooth transition from detox centers or inpatient treatment into a sustainable and sober life.

 Recovery begins the moment you realize there’s a better life beyond the one you’re living within the walls of addiction.
 Think of drug detox as a momentary challenge that creates the possibilities inherent with sober living — and a life rich with color, texture, purpose and passion.
-Our compassionate medical professionals and experts are eager to help when you’re ready to take that first step.
+Our compassionate medical professionals and outpatient treatment experts are eager to help when you’re ready to take the next step.

 Your Insurance May Cover Treatment

-Most major health insurance may cover the cost of treatment, including stay at a detox facility.
+Most major health insurance may cover the cost of treatment.

 Call now to receive a private, no-obligations consultation for yourself or your loved one.